 With the insights of the forthcoming BlackBerry Analytics capabilities, businesses will be able to optimize their spend, app development resources, app designs and much more.

 BlackBerry entering the CPaaS market will be beneficial to enterprise and isv developers, any type and size of business, government bodies, healthcare, financial and loads of other markets.
-Due to it’s subscription model it will also financially be of benefit to BlackBerry.
+Of course, due to it’s subscription model it will also financially be of benefit to BlackBerry.